resnostyle/cluster-template/README.md

 ## 🚀 Getting Started

-Once you have installed Talos on your nodes, there are six stages to getting a Flux-managed cluster up and running.
+Once you have installed Talos on your nodes, there are six stages to getting a Argo-managed cluster up and running.

 > [!NOTE]
 > For all stages below the commands **MUST** be ran on your personal workstation within your repository directory